rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 IMO this makes it harder to learn.
 The _Turing completeness_ appears to be a completely accidental language feature.

-Type level programming can be very useful, we have seen some of it in action in the [_add_blank_target previous post](2022-01-09-ts-types-part4.html) where we have used it to prevent subtyping and to prevent type checker from using the `unknown` type.
+Type level programming can be very useful, we have seen some of it in action in the [_add_blank_target previous post](2022-01-09-ts-types-part4.html) where we were able to prevent subtyping and prevent compiler from using the `unknown` type.

 IMO the best language design direction is for the type level and the value level code to look the same (e.g. dependently typed language like Idris).